LPL, other brokers suspend sales of Schorsch-backed REITs

-* Q1 net interest income 23.09 billion baht versus 22.2 billion baht Source text for Eikon: Further company coverage:

-NEW YORK Nov 4 Problems at real estate investment trust giant American Realty Capital Properties escalated on Tuesday when LPL Financial Holdings said it will temporarily prohibit its almost 14,000 brokers from selling products sponsored by ARCP and RCS Capital Corp.
+NEW YORK Problems at real estate investment trust giant American Realty Capital Properties ARCP.O escalated on Tuesday when LPL Financial Holdings (LPLA.O) said it will temporarily prohibit its almost 14,000 brokers from selling products sponsored by ARCP and RCS Capital Corp RCAP.N.

 American Realty Capital and RCS Capital are separate companies, but both were founded by REIT magnate Nicholas Schorsch, chairman and former chief executive of ARCP and executive chairman of RCS Capital.